jimbateson7/unseen-dashboard/README.md

     * In the design I have also shown a solution that could help with the size of these tables and this solution.
 This would be to just view the average scores of one assesor at a time.
 The downside to this being that you would lose the ability to do any comparison. however, again would want to find out if people were using the data in that kind of way
     * A final thought I had (but didn't design or build) was to have one large table as on the provided current dashboard, and have the ability to "stick" the assessor name column, so people could have this in view at all times and then just horizontally scroll to see the different criteria scores
 * To speed up the design process I used some components from the Simple Design System Figma library and then adapted them for use.
 Probably not the best way to go about things, but with no assests/brand guidelines and the time factor, I decided this would be more efficient
+* I considered the idea of adding an in-page anchor nav to the different sections, however, with time, couldn't find the right place or way to add this without it feeling just shoehorned in with no thought

 ## Build